Joystream/joystream/README.md

 * Do not create arbitrary branches or push directly to the central repo `master` or `development` branches.
 * Do not force push branches.
 * Avoid rebasing branches of open PRs to help preserve conversation history.
-* Authors must always request a review for their PRs, Exception: It does not alter any logic (e.g. comments, dependencies, docs, file organisation), then it may be merged once CI checks are complete.
+* Authors must always request a review for their PRs, Exception: It does not alter any logic (e.g. comments, dependencies, docs, file organization), then it may be merged once CI checks are complete.
 * Author should avoid merging their own PR, if it hasn't been reviewed and approved.
 * If travis or other CI integrations are configured for the repo, avoid merging PRs that fail checks.
 * When the maintainer is opening a PRs they must still request a review from a core team member.